MetPX/sarracenia/doc/Dev.rst

 a virtual machine is to use multipass (https://multipass.run) Assuming it is installed, one can create a vm with::

- multipass launch -m 4G --name flow
+ multipass launch -m 4G -d 50G --name flow

 need to have ssh localhost work in the multipass container.
 Can do that by copying multipass private key into the container::